Chemistry

 NOTE: The UC limits enrollment in some courses.
 See the UC Transfer Course Agreement page for details.

 This course provides an introduction to the concepts of chemistry in the health sciences.
 Topics in general chemistry will include the modern view of the atom, molecule structure, chemical formulas, and chemical reactions.
 Topics in organic chemistry will include hydrocarbons, alcohols, aldehydes, ketones, carboxylic acids, amines, and amides.
 Topics in biochemistry will include carbohydrates, proteins, lipids, nucleic acids, and metabolism.
+The laboratory component will support the course topics, including both qualitative and quantitative experiments and data analysis.

 This is an introductory course in chemistry stressing the basic principles of atomic and molecular structure, compound formation and chemical reactivity, the periodic table and states of matter.
 Quantitative techniques involved in elementary chemical calculations will be emphasized.
 In addition, the course serves as an introduction to lab techniques with experiments illustrating principles covered in lecture.